cerebrux/.dotfiles/README.md

 First install the following dependencies:

-* Fira Code fonts : We need Ligatures for icons and symbols
+* Nerd Fonts Fira Code : We need Ligatures for icons and symbols
 * NeoVim : Because that is what I use
 * git : This is for downloading the repository
 * nodejs : Is used by the CoC Plugin